 Over the years, I’ve noticed a distinct difference between underfunded and fully funded nonprofits.
 The fully funded ones are willing to do the work.
 They’re willing to let go of things that aren’t working.
 They’re willing to try something new.

-To get a fully funded budget, you have to work smart and focus on the right things.
+To get fully funded and have a fully funded budget, you have to work smart and focus on the right things.
 Being busy doesn’t cut it.
 You have to be busy doing the right things.

-Are you ready to up your game and become a fully funded noonprofit?
+Are you ready to up your game and become a fully funded nonprofit?

 Take this quiz and see how you’re doing.
 Simply mark the activities that you’ve done in the past 30 days to give you an idea of where you have room to grow.

 - Given donors and prospects an update on how your programs are changing lives?

 If you don’t have very many check marks, don’t worry – you’re not alone.
 Most nonprofits have a lot of room for improvement.

 The important thing is that you decide to make it better.
 Mark this date on the calendar and choose to make it different going forward.